 A strong narration plays a very important role in the success of any story, making it to the bestsellers.

 If you are a beginner in writing, unaware of the word narration or point of view at first, you have to know the basics of narration before you actually start writing your story, so you don’t end up writing your first great story with a meaningless perspective, making it confusing for your readers to understand.

 So let’s understand everything about the narration in literature.

 What is Narration?

-The act of conveying a story, either real or imaginary to an audience in writing or speech is termed the narration and is also called storytelling.
+The act of conveying a story, either real or imaginary to an audience in writing or speech is termed as narration and is also called storytelling.

 Used in novels, short stories, poems, memoirs, etc. narration is done by a narrator: a specific character from the story, an unspecific literary voice, or by the author itself.